 Who is this Course for?

-This course and document pack is for anyone who is required to obtain a licence under the The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 (AAL) where they use animals (including birds of prey) for entertainment or exhibition.
+This course and document pack is for anyone who is required to obtain a licence under the The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 (AAL) where they use animals for entertainment or exhibition.

 There are more than 70 ‘licence conditions’ that you must meet in order to obtain and then retain your licence.

-We have devised a comprehensive set of 20 key documents that will, if used properly, ensure that you will be compliant – at least as far as your paperwork is concerned.
+We have devised a comprehensive set of 20 key documents that, if used properly, ensure that you will be compliant – at least as far as your paperwork is concerned.